-Registration for MOVE IT is now open - join by 4/3!
+Registration for MOVE IT is still open!

 Stay Connected with Wellness at Dartmouth - like us on Facebook!

 Wellness at Dartmouth is on Facebook!
 Like us to connect to events, programs, resources, healthy tips, recipes, and more!
 Even if you don't have a Facebook page, you can still view our page and see our postings.
 Please note, Wellness at Dartmouth will be taking a break from posting regularly on Facebook until after the new year.
 Stay tuned for new health and wellness tips and healthy recipes to help you make the most of 2015!

 Resources at Dartmouth

 Nearly 600 employees attended the 3rd Annual Employee Wellness Event on 10/7 and were able to visit with campus partners, participate in wellness demonstrations, receive health screenings, sample healthful snacks, and be entered into some great prizes!
 All of the winners have been notified.
 Please see below for a list of the winners and recipes for the popular healthy snacks.

 - Fitbit Flex

 - FLIP Class

 - Season Pass to the Dartmouth Skiway